chenchih/Hitron_Script/telnet_CMTS/README.md

 # Summary

--This is a good script to telnet to server and get some information
+-This is a good script to telnet to server and get some information (updated: 2020040)